Ferguson Arthur Jenkins

 - Height 6' 5", Weight 210 lb.

 Pitcher Fergie Jenkins of the Chicago Cubs won 20 games six consecutive seasons, from 1967 to 1972.
-He was noted for giving up the gopher ball but he gave up so few hits and almost no walks, that the home runs didn't hurt him very much.
-He was also a good hitter, slugging 6 HRs in 1971 to go with 3 in 1970.
+He was noted for giving up the gopher ball but he gave up so few hits and almost no walks that the home runs did not hurt him very much.
+He was also a good hitter, slugging 6 homers in 1971 to go with 3 in 1970.
+As of the end of the 2020 season, he was one of only five pitchers in history to have struck out more than 3,000 batters (3,192) while allowing fewer than 1,000 walks (997).

 Jenkins became the first player in baseball history to be permanently suspended from baseball for a drug-related offense.
 He was arrested in Toronto on August 25, 1980 for possession of cocaine.
 Fourteen days after the arrest, Commissioner Bowie Kuhn banned him.
-In an unprecedented decision, he was reinstated by an independent arbitrator on September 22, 1980.
+In an unprecedented decision, he was reinstated by an independent arbitrator on September 22nd.
 He returned to the mound and had a few more solid seasons.
 He was back with the Cubs in 1982 and 1983 and led the team in wins the first year.
+He was pitching coach for Team Canada in the 1987 Pan American Games, working with future major leaguers Rhéal Cormier and Denis Boucher most notably.

-In 1989, Jenkins was the pitching coach of the Oklahoma City 89ers, then played for the Winter Haven Super Sox of the Senior Professional Baseball Association.
-He won 7 games and had a 5.55 ERA for the club.
+In 1988-1989, Jenkins was the pitching coach of the Oklahoma City 89ers, then played for the Winter Haven Super Sox of the Senior Professional Baseball Association.
+He won 7 games and had a 5.55 ERA.
 In 1990, he played for the Sun City Rays of the same league.
-He had pitched in 3 games when the league folded.
+He pitched in 3 games before the league folded.

 Jenkins played with the Harlem Globetrotters basketball club during the off-season early in his career to stay in shape.
 See this link for a picture.